 Hardware choice: Neither-use concrete anchors

-Options: Tapcon screws, wedge anchors, sleeve anchors, or chemical anchors
+Options: Tapcon masonry screws (1/4 inch), wedge anchors, sleeve anchors, or chemical anchors

-Why: Lag bolts designed for wood; toggles designed for hollow walls; concrete needs its own hardware
+Why: Lag bolts designed for wood; toggles designed for hollow walls; concrete needs its own hardware.
+For a full walkthrough, see how to mount a TV on concrete.

 Hollow Concrete Block